• Skip to primary navigation

 Hot water helps in dissolving the dry ingredients faster.

-Oil aids in making the steamed rice cakes moist.
+Oil aids in making the steamed rice cakes stay moist.

-Anise seeds are optional but I recommend you try it as they lend a sweet and licorice flavor.
+Anise seeds are optional but I recommend trying it as they lend a sweet and licorice flavor.

 Ingredients for Puto Rice

 Never skip the resting time.
+I made it several times and believe me, letting it rest for a few minutes makes a whole lot of difference.
 This is very important if you want to have that pillowy soft puto.
 You will only need to rest it for 20 minutes or up to 30 minutes.
-You will notice that the batter will get foamy and thick at the 20-minutes mark.
-At 30 minutes, it becomes more bubbly and higher.
+You will notice that the batter will get foamy and thick at the 20-minute mark.
+At 30 minutes, it becomes more bubbly and more volume.

 I recommend resting the batter after pouring it on the molds so you won't disrupt the rising process by transferring it later, resulting in deflated or flatter rice cakes.